steenbergen-design/trellis-action/readme.md

 # Trellis Deploy GitHub Action

 This action deploys your bedrock site to your trellis environment.
-This action will automaticly symlink trellis and site_local to their right places.
+This action will symlink site_local to their right place as defined in `wordpress_sites.yml`, so you're also covered when trellis and your bedrock setup are not in the same repo.

 ## Requirements
 - [Trellis](https://github.com/roots/trellis) (pyhton 3 compatable)
 - [Github Actions](https://github.com/features/actions)
 - (Optional) Bedrock
 - (Optional) Sage [9.0.1](https://github.com/roots/sage/releases/tag/9.0.1) (node 10 compatibe) or later
-- A Docker image with ansible preinstaled. `cytopia/ansible:2.7-tools` or `cytopia/ansible:2.7` recommended

 ## `with` args
 Check [`action.yml`](./action.yml) inputs for all `with` args available.
 You can also define `env` vars to use with ansible.